jsdotlua/jest-lua/docs/docs/CLI.md

 return nil
 ```

-The first argument to `runCLI` is the root directory of your project, the second argument is a list of [options](#options), and the third argument is a list of projects (directories with a `jest.config.lua`) for Jest Roblox to discover.
+The first argument to `runCLI` is the root directory of your project, the second argument is a list of [options](#options), and the third argument is a list of projects (directories with a `jest.config.lua`) for Jest Lua to discover.

 ## Options